Report A Tagged Fish

-In recent years 2008 to 2017, Auburn University Marine Fish Lab (Fairhope, AL) has been tagging red snapper and gray triggerfish with blue external tags, and some shark species with orange external tags in the Gulf of Mexico.
-In earlier years 1990 to 2008 we tagged red snapper with yellow or white tags.
-These older yellow and white tags would be rare, but have been returned with just the wire sticking out.
+In recent years 2008 to 2021, Auburn University Marine Fish Lab (Fairhope, AL) has been tagging red snapper and gray triggerfish with blue external tags and white external tags and some shark species with orange external tags in the Gulf of Mexico.

-These older tagged red snapper are very important and we still can get the fish information from internal tags, thus please keep you eye out for a single wire sticking out of larger red snapper.
+Older tags may not have any information on the outside and just have a thin wire sticking out of the fish.
+However, we still can get the fish information from the internal disk that is attached to the wire, thus please keep you eye out for a single wire sticking out of larger red snapper.

-We offer a $150 reward for the return of an Auburn University fish tag, but need the fish carcass, internal and external tags.
+We are providing a $50 reward for the return of an Auburn University fish tag.
+For fish tagged in the belly, we need the fish carcass, internal and external tags.
+Some of these belly tagged fish also have an internal transmitter that we to get back.
 To receive the reward, you may keep the fillets but we need the carcass.
 Please attempt to keep the external tag attached to the fish.

 Please call the Auburn University Marine Fish Lab in Fairhope, AL at:(251-990-4858).
 We will schedule a time for someone to come pickup the fish carcass and tag.

-Remember, please return the fish carcass with the tag.
-We do not give out rewards for red snapper that are tagged in the back with yellow tags, or for fish caught out of season.
+We do not give out rewards for red snapper that are tagged in the back with yellow tags, for fish tagged by other researchers for fish caught out of season.
 We will still give out rewards for fish caught by commercial fishers that have quotas anytime of year.